 • Combined trial of an investigational medicinal product and an Investigational medical device

 • Other clinical trial to study a novel intervention or randomised clinical trial to compare interventions in clinical practice.

 Please contact the Research Integrity Officer if you have any queries about registering a study or reporting results.
-For further information please see the SOP on adding study details to public databases.
+For further information please see SOP 022 on adding study details to public databases.